 A Grade I-listed country park of 865 acres, it has many miles of traffic-free paths ideal for children, plus an elegant mansion and formal gardens surrounded by extensive woods that are home to bluebells.
 The views across Plymouth Sound, the Hamoaze and Cawsand Bay are also worth shouting about.

 After the rhododendron and camellia fireworks of the spring, Pencarrow’s bluebells are a jewel in its summer crown.
 Drifts of cerulean flowers carpet the ground beneath the beech trees and along the woodland walks.
-The gardens are usually open every day from March until the end of October, however, they will be opening from the 12th of April and closing later on the 30th November instead.
-Don't forget to book your tickets.
+The gardens are usually open every day from March until the end of October.

 One of Cornwall’s best-kept secrets, the Antony Woodland Garden, is perhaps one of the most peaceful and majestic places to spot bluebells at this time of year.
 It covers sixty acres, and The Wilderness section of the garden is the place to go if you want to spot these pretty springtime flowers.
-The gardens are open from March until October, from 10.30 am until 5 pm (days of the week vary), and entry is £7.
+The gardens are open from March until October, from 10.30 am until 5 pm (days of the week vary), and entry is £8.
+You can also book on to a guided bluebell tour for an extra fee.
 Tickets can be booked here.